-Chateau Pindfleurs History, Overview
+Chateau Pindefleurs History, Overview

-The chateau and vineyard are easy to find as they are located right off the major highway that leads into St. Emilion bordering the Grand Cru and St. Emilion appellations.
+The chateau and vineyard are easy to find as they are located right off the major highway that leads into, or out of St. Emilion, bordering the Grand Cru and St. Emilion appellations.

-Chateau Pindfleurs Vineyards, Terroir, Grapes, Winemaking
+Chateau Pindefleurs Vineyards, Terroir, Grapes, Winemaking

 The 17 hectare Right Bank vineyard of Chateau Pindefleurs is planted to 90% Merlot and 10% Cabernet Franc.
-Over the past 20 years, the estate has continued expanding their vineyards with additional purchases.
+Over the past 20 years, the estate has continued expanding its vineyards with additional purchases.
 At the same time, the owners of Chateau increased the percentage of Merlot in their vineyards, while the amount of Cabernet Franc vines has decreased.

-The wine of Chateau Pindfleurs is vinified in temperature controlled, stainless steel tanks.
+The wine of Chateau Pindefleurs is vinified in temperature-controlled, stainless steel tanks.
 The wine is aged in new and used, French oak barrels for an average of 12 months before bottling.

 Château Pindefleurs Wine Tasting Notes